 August 27, 1963: Former Grand Ole Opry manager Jim Denny passed away from cancer at the age of 52.
 When he became the Opry's manager, Jim was the first WSM employee to specifically be given that role.
 During his time with the Opry, he brought dozens of new members to the show including Webb Pierce, who would later be his partner in Cedarwood Publishing, one of the first music publishing companies to locate in Nashville.
 It was the success of Cedarwood that led to Jim leaving the Opry as WSM management viewed it as a conflict of interest.
 In 1966, Jim Denny was elected to the Country Music Hall of Fame.

 August 8, 1964: The Osborne Brothers, Bobby and Sonny, became members of the Grand Ole Opry.
 While both are still considered members of the Grand Ole Opry, Sonny retired from performing in 2005, at which time Bobby continued with his own group, The Rocky Top X-Press.
 On this same date, Dottie West became a member of the Grand Ole Opry.
-Dottie, who each year is in the discussion for the Country Music Hall of Fame and has yet to be elected, passed away in September 1991.
+Dottie, who was finally elected to the Country Music Hall of Fame this past year, passed away in September 1991.

 August 14, 1965: Bobby Bare became a member of the Grand Ole Opry.
 Bobby stayed as an Opry member until March 1974, when he quit the cast as the show moved to the new Grand Ole Opry House.
-Bobby, who is a member of the Country Music Hall of Fame, recently released a new album and still will occasionally show up at the Opry House.
+43 years later, on April 7, 2018, Bobby had his Opry membership reinstated, a move that was well received by everyone at the Opry.

 August 28, 1965: After suffering serious injuries seven weeks earlier in a car accident, Roy Acuff returned to the Opry stage.